 25. Minnesota Vikings- Yetur Gross-Matos, DE, Penn State

 With this pair of 1st-round picks, I wanted to accomplish 2 things as the general manager for the Vikings.
 Since the front office traded away Stefon Diggs, I used the Bills’ pick to replace the talent lost at wide receiver with Justin Jefferson.
-Because Minnesota also released Everson Griffen, I’m drafting Penn State edge rusher Yetur Gross-Matos to replace the void left by Griffen’s departure.
+Because Minnesota also released Everson Griffen, I’m drafting Penn State edge rusher Yetur Gross-Matos to replace the void left by Griffen’s departure (see depth chart here).

 Gross-Matos isn’t Chase Young by any means.
-However, he is undoubtedly the 2nd-best pass-rusher in this entire class.
+However, he is a very solid pass-rusher.
 Griffen was very athletic and played with a lot of power as one of Minnesota’s cornerstone pass-rushers for nearly a decade.
 Because Gross-Matos has similar athletic traits and plays with similar power, this pick makes a lot of sense.
 However, Griffen also possessed unique technical prowess, but Gross-Matos doesn’t have that technical refinement as of yet.

 26. Miami Dolphins- Josh Jones, OT, Houston

-Speaking of topping off fantastic 1st-round hauls, drafting a franchise-caliber left tackle who can protect Justin Herbert in the near future is one way to build a solid core of future talent.
-The Dolphins signed Ereck Flowers and former Patriot Ted Karras to shore up their depth at offensive guard.
+Speaking of topping off fantastic 1st-round hauls, drafting a franchise-caliber left tackle who can protect Justin Herbert soon is one way to build a solid core of future talent.
+The Dolphins signed Ereck Flowers and former Patriot Ted Karras to shore up their depth at offensive guard (see depth chart here).
 However, what they really need is a blindside protector for whoever their future quarterback is.
 Many criticized Miami for trading Laremy Tunsil, who indeed had All-Pro potential, but in hindsight, they landed a lot more assets to help build their team, a perfect example of addition by subtraction.

 Jones may not be as NFL-ready as Tunsil was in 2016, but he’s going to be a fixture on that Dolphins offensive line for years to come.
 He’s the kind of left tackle that goes to the Pro Bowl every single season but is never that First-Team All-Pro year-after-year.
-After a great Senior Bowl week, Jones is the perfect asset for the Dolphins to complete the beginning phase of their rebuild.
+After a great pre-draft process, Jones is the perfect asset for the Dolphins to complete the beginning phase of their rebuild.

 27. Seattle Seahawks- Zack Baun, LB, Wisconsin

 Many Seahawks fans want a franchise pass-rusher here, and that’s completely understandable.
 With the unlikely return of Jadeveon Clowney looming over Seattle, the team needs a player who can contribute to the defense in multiple ways.
 Enter Zack Baun, who primarily played 3-4 outside linebacker at Wisconsin.
-Also coming off a great Senior Bowl week, Baun in Seattle would play a similar role as Chaisson in Jacksonville: SAM linebacker.
+Also coming off a great pre-draft, Baun in Seattle would play a similar role as Chaisson in Jacksonville: SAM linebacker (see depth chart here).

 The former Badger is a very disciplined pass rusher, and what Seattle needs more than anything is a player who adds creativity to their defense.
 The team sat in 4-3 base way too often last season and got picked apart by 3-WR sets.
 With their trade for Quinton Dunbar, the Seahawks now have more depth at cornerback and can now focus on improving the trenches.